 I’m going to open this post about inner beauty and clarity, with the memory of watching a comedian perform a sketch.
-British writer, film actor, and political activist Eddie Izzard, assumes the role of an actor in a horror film.
+British comedian, film actor, and political activist Eddie Izzard, assumes the role of an actor in a horror film.
 It is night.
 His character has heard scratching, something moving around in the darkness.
 He is curious.
 He is given two choices: to move towards a place of light and safety, or a place of darkness full of mortal danger.
 He chooses the latter, as if it’s the most natural thing in the world.

 Watching Izzard, in trademark black stockings and high heels, mince across the stage into the jaws of death is hilarious, not least because we all recognise it.
 We’ve all done things we knew wouldn’t end well for us.
 Even if we didn’t know it, we probably felt it.

 His sketch shines a light on the important but sometimes underestimated position our feelings occupy in our lives.

 Sure, thoughts can be observed – we can see how one leads to another to create a chain, how they lead us from one mood to another; thoughts can be rejected or turned around.
 But there are times when thoughts aren’t clear, when thoughts and feelings get mixed together and there’s effectively unconsciousness.
 We can end up wallowing in this murk for hours or even days.

 Like a hog in a mud bath (minus the benefits).

 There seems to be a wordless, objectless vibration coursing beneath our conscious mind, like a subterranean river.

 If that river is rough, dirty, and overflowing, it floods the mind.